Save Money and Time by Avoiding These Rigging Mistakes

 Before selecting your rigging hardware, diligently consider your load requirements.
 Consider load dimensions, weight, shape, the path of travel, and headroom restrictions, then compare that information against the specs of the rigging gear you’re considering before making your final selection.
 When in doubt, reach out to an LGH rental representative for assistance.

 All too often, rigging accidents are the result of preventable errors.
-From inaccurately calculating the weight of a load to failing to verify a rigger’s qualifications, these errors can cause significant damage to human life or property.
+From inaccurately calculating the weight of a load to failing to verify a rigger’s qualifications, these common rigging mistakes can cause significant damage to human life or property.
 Remaining diligent in safe rigging operations is crucial to keeping your employees as well as your facility out of harm’s way.

 In case you’re looking for high-quality, inspected, tested, and certified lifting equipment rentals, LGH has you covered.
 Please reach out to your local LGH representative or give us a call at 800-878-7305 for our rental specialists’ help in finding what you need.